tsvallender/git-cr/README.md

 `git-cr` is currently a toy experimental project that does very little and should be treated with extreme caution.

+## Requirements

+- git
+- jq

 ## Usage

 - `git cr waiting`: show commits awaiting approval
 - `git cr approve [SHA]`: mark a commit as approved (`HEAD` if `SHA` is not supplied)
+- `git cr comment [SHA] -m "message"`: add a comment (`HEAD` if `SHA` is not supplied), optional arguments:
+  - `--file` file the comment applies to
+  - `--line` line number the comment applies to (`--file` must also be present)
+  - Note this command is obviously a little clunky—the idea is to wrap this with editor tooling to make things nicer

+## Future ideas:

+- Comment types (e.g. "must-change", "suggestion")